-He also depicted all kinds of food and tools, and he produced a number of books, some of these relating personal experiences like surgery he underwent
+He also depicted all kinds of food and tools, and he produced a number of books, some of these relating personal experiences like a surgery he underwent

 Since Jean Billon has a shoulder prosthesis, handling the chainsaw gradually has become problematic, so nowadays he is happy to be surrounded by his "children" and he likes to welcome passersby who stop to take a look at the sculpture garden.